MareiLu/ess-study-project/README.md

 # Research Questions
-1. How do levels of trust in the EU and UN vary across Western vs. Eastern European countries, and what role does immigration play in this?
+A. How do levels of trust in the EU and UN vary across Western vs. Eastern European countries, and what role does immigration play in this?
-3. How do perceptions of political competence (internal efficacy) differ between younger and older people across democracies?
+B. Are younger people more politically competent because of greater media consumption, or despite lower political trust?
-4. Are younger people more politically competent because of greater media consumption, or despite lower political trust?
+C. How do perceptions of political competence (internal efficacy) differ between younger and older people across democracies?

 # Dashboard
 "About this Project", "General Insights/Descriptives", "General Findings", eventually "Implications/Predictions"